NORTHSHORE JEWISH CONGREGATION

 I graduated from LSU and had strongly considered becoming a rabbi.
 I took Hebrew as my foreign language and multiple entry courses before graduating with a degree in Sociology.
 I have taught Hebrew school and privately tutored in Hebrew throughout high school and college.
 The last three years I have taught religious school at NJC as my daughter Gabrielle has started her own spiritual journey.

-Professionally I own Kinder Haus Montessori Preschool in Mandeville.
+Professionally I own Kinder Haus Montessori Preschool and Kinder Haus Nido school in Mandeville.
 At home I am fortunate to have a supportive partner that embraces all my endeavors and helps me try to raise kind human beings.
 I am honored to serve as a board member and help carry on a future of having a Jewish home on the Northshore.

 I taught the NJC Confirmation Class for six years, first with Bonnie Bernstein and then with Stephanie Biller.
 Along with the help of Dave Simon, I negotiated the NJC Cemetery at Fielding's Funeral Home; Spoke on behalf of the NJC at the Parish wide Ecumenical Memorial after 9/11; chaired six successful annual Fund Raising Galas and cleaned the Synagogue and set it up for Shabbat Services and Religious School.
 I was always happy to be at the NJC in good times and in bad.